NickChapman1988/Personal-Portfolio/README.md

 ### Icons

 Appropriate icons across the site were taken from [Font Awesome](https://fontawesome.com/).
 These add important visual cues for users, especially on mobile devices.

+## Features

+* Fixed nav bar buttons to allow easy navigation of the site
+* 'Dark Mode' button alongside the nav to switch between dark and light themes for the site
+* Multiple 'Download CV' buttons to allow immediate and convenient access to my full CV for potential employers and recruiters
+* Multiple methods of contact - email, phone and LinkedIn
+* Contact form to allow users to send an immediate email without leaving the site or opening any other windows/tabs.

 ## Technologies Used